winwiz1/crisp-react/docs/benchmarks/PERFORMANCE.md

 > Code splitting using multiple SPAs can be introduced much earlier due to considerations related to distributing the development workload among several teams, IP rights protection and security (e.g. to ensure that non-authenticated users can download the Login bundle only).

-The conclusion is that with multiple SPAs you can grow the functionality and codebase while maintaining the top performance due to bundle size containment.
+The conclusion is that with multiple SPAs you can grow the functionality and codebase while maintaining the top performance thanks to bundle size containment.

 ---
 Back to the [README](../../README.md).